zakhaev70/TotalNMS_NBI/README.md

 pip install -r requirements_py.txt;
 ```
 After executing this script, you would still want to activate the venv by running `source __pyvenv__/bin/activate`.

+If you are on Windows, however, the script to execute would be `. ./tools/setup_for_py3_win.sh` (Git Bash recommended).

 ### Contribution instructions
 Before submitting any changes, make sure to (review and) run `./tools/updatereadme.sh .` from the root directory of the repo.
 This will update requirements_py.txt and README.md (text and sitemap).
 You might need to add some permissions: `chmod +x ./tools/updatereadme.sh` & `chmod +x ./tools/writemap.sh`